ryuichiueda/slides_marp/advanced_vision/lesson9e.md

 ### PaLM-E (PaLM-E-562B) Configuration (Figure 1 in the paper) (Part 1)

 - Input to PaLM
     - ViT (22 billion parameters): Converts images to tokens for PaLM
     - "?": Converts other information to tokens for PaLM
         - This varies depending on the input type, so it's probably written as "?"
             - Basically, anything that can output a token is fine
 - Examples of information to input to "?"
-- Sensor values ​​other than images
+    - Sensor values other than images
     - Labeling, naming, and position estimation results for objects in images (using [[Sajjadi2022]](https://arxiv.org/abs/2206.06922], etc.)
     - Various other inputs are also possible

 ---
 ### PaLM-E (PaLM-E-562B) Configuration (Figure 1 in [Paper](https://arxiv.org/abs/2303.03378)) (Part 2)